Can a buckwheat pillow be washed? Yes.

-Buckwheat pillows can last can last 5 or more years with proper care.
-The first and most important thing you can do to keep your buckwheat pillow in good shape is keep it covered with a standard pillowcase just like any other type of pillow.
-This will allow you to wash just the pillowcase intermittently, so that the pillow’s shell (containing the buckwheat hull fill) doesn’t need cleaning so frequently.
+Buckwheat pillows can last can last many years with proper care.
+The first and most important thing you can do to keep your buckwheat pillow in good shape is keep it protected inside a standard pillowcase just like any other type of pillow.
+This will allow you to wash just the pillowcase intermittently, so that the pillow itself doesn’t need cleaning so frequently.

 What about cleaning the buckwheat hull fill?

-If you’ve spilled water on your pillow, dump the hulls out onto a flat surface and let them dry, preferably in the sun.
-As long as you dry them immediately, they’ll be good as new.
-If you dumped a soda or something similar into your pillow, you’re going to have some sticky problems.
-For these instances we recommend replacement buckwheat hulls.
+*Note* If you’ve spilled water on your pillow remove the wet hulls immediately.
+As long as you dry them quickly, they’ll be good as new.
+A beer or soda spill is can be more trouble than it’s worth.
+For these situations we recommend replacement buckwheat hulls.

 - The buckwheat hulls have lost some of their loft.
 Your pillow may feel flatter and not provide the support it once did.